matthewbowling123/Engineering3-documentation/README.md

 ## Multi part studio

 ### Description
-for this assignment I was given some dimensions and and a picture of the complete builed and was told to make this build.
+for this assignment I was given some dimensions and and a picture of the complete build and was told to make this build.
+This was in preperation for the certification exam.

 ### Evidence
 [link to document](https://cvilleschools.onshape.com/documents/d44133502557ad5d14cf2c51/w/c03f90d2cb20fa85a2514266/e/3d01c8e445044a2d7628679a)